SMS for Design and Manufacturing Organizations

 The Aircraft Certification Service (AIR) launched a Part 21/Safety Management System (SMS) Rulemaking Project in September 2014.
 This effort is being led by the Policy and Innovation Division's System Performance and Development Branch (AIR-6E0).
 The Part 21/SMS Rulemaking project is being promulgated to incorporate the ICAO Annex 19 requirement, which requires that design and production approval holders, for a product, have an SMS.
 AIR has taken the feedback received through the Manufacturers SMS (MSMS) Pilot Project and the Part 21/SMS Aviation Rulemaking Committee (ARC) to help develop the rulemaking package.
-The Notice of Proposed Rule Making (NPRM) has been placed on temporary hold, and will be re-considered in fiscal year 2020 (FY-20).

 In addition to the Part 21/SMS Rulemaking Project, National Aerospace Standard NAS 9927, Safety Management Systems and Practices for Design and Manufacturing, was developed by the Aerospace Industries Association (AIA) and General Aviation Manufacturers Association (GAMA).
 The intent of NAS 9927 is to assist design and manufacturing organizations to voluntarily implement an SMS.